Protect historic properties from demolition and inappropriate renovations in perpetuity.

 Is Knox Heritage a qualified easement holder?

 Yes.
 As a nonprofit organization with a mission focused on historic preservation, Knox Heritage is qualified to accept and hold preservation easements.
-Our organization currently holds preservation easements on several historic structures including Giffin School, the Eugenia Williams House, and the Alexandra Inn.
+Our organization currently holds preservation easements on several historic structures including Giffin School, the Eugenia Williams House, the Alexandra Inn, and the Airplane Filling Station.

 I'd like to donate a preservation easement to Knox Heritage.
 Who do i contact for more information?